 The system employs a novel and updated perspective, based on published research underpinning established management and personnel theory and has been refined over years of successful engagements.
-Culture Type™ Assessment is unlike older personality typing systems, which have not kept pace with business’s need for team-oriented and quickly employable methods.
+Helix™ Assessment is unlike older personality typing systems, which have not kept pace with business’s need for team-oriented and quickly employable methods.

 X-axis: Are you driven by a team environment, or do you prefer to work alone?
 Our X-axis measures Team – Self.

 Y-axis: Do you prefer order or chaos?
 Our Y-axis measures Order – Chaos.